wp-plugins/google-sitemap-generator/readme.txt

 Tested up to: 2.9
 Stable tag: 3.1.7

-This plugin will create a Google sitemaps compliant XML-Sitemap of your WordPress blog.
+This plugin will generate a special XML sitemap which will help search engines to better index your blog.

 == Description ==

-This plugin will create a Google sitemaps compliant XML-Sitemap of your WordPress blog.
-It supports all of the WordPress generated pages as well as custom ones.
-Everytime you edit or create a post, your sitemap is updated and all major search engines that support the sitemap protocol, like ASK.com, Google, MSN Search and YAHOO, are notified about the update.
+This plugin will generate a special XML sitemap which will help search engines like Google, Bing, Yahoo and Ask.com to better index your blog.
+With such a sitemap, it's much easier for the crawlers to see the complete structure of your site and retrieve it more efficiently.
+The plugin supports all kinds of WordPress generated pages as well as custom URLs.
+Additionally it notifies all major search engines every time you create a post about the new content.

 Related Links: